UbiRed/UbiRed.github.io/README.md

 4. **Contact**: The contact section provides visitors with a convenient way to get in touch with you.
 It typically includes a contact form where users can fill in their name, email address, and message.
 You may also include links to your social media profiles or other preferred communication channels.

+## Javascript Projects

+   - [One Page Website with JS](sites/OPW_js): A one-page website project that utilizes JavaScript for interactive elements.
+   - [Pizza Menu](sites/Pizza_Project): A JavaScript project showcasing a dynamic pizza menu.
+   - [Ultimate Tic-tac-toe](sites/Tic-Tac-Toe): An interactive version of the classic game built using JavaScript.

 ## Technologies Used

 The portfolio website is built using the following technologies: